WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Don't install a lot of apps at once!
 - Don't install Safari extensions
 - Don't use Cowabunga Lite otherwise the DNS will disappear!
 There is a workaround, i'll make a guide soon
+- Don't use Nugget otherwise the DNS will disappear!
+There is a workaround, i'll make a guide soon

 Not following the above will make your apps revoked!